What Is A Niche For Animals

 • Q: How does niche partitioning reduce competition?

-• A: Niche partitioning allows species to utilize different resources or occupy different parts of the habitat, reducing direct competition.
+• A: Niche partitioning allows species to apply different resources or occupy different parts of the habitat, reducing direct competition.

 • Q: What is the difference between a fundamental and realized niche?